-This section provides a comprehensive overview of the mean age characteristics of the participants enrolled in this study.
-It includes detailed demographic information, such as the distribution of age across different groups of participants, potentially stratified by factors like gender, comorbidities, or other relevant variables.
-Additionally, it explores any notable trends or variations in age distribution between participants with and without neuropathic pain, offering valuable insights into how age may influence pain perception, progression, and management.
-These findings contribute to understanding the role of age in the context of neuropathic pain among individuals with DM polyneuropathy (Table 1).
+A comprehensive overview of the mean age characteristics of the participants enrolled in this study.
+It included detailed demographic information, such as the distribution of age across different groups of participants, possibly stratified by factors like gender or comorbidities.
+Furthermore, it might have delved into any notable trends or variations in age distribution between participants with and without neuropathic pain, offering valuable insights into the potential impact of age on pain perception and management in this cohort (Table 1).

 Table 1.
-Sub ject charact teristics
+Subject characteristics